 When a family tragedy put plans on hold, John took a hiatus from performing until a chance encounter with folk icon, John Prine, in an informal writing circle in Burnette’s hometown.
 Prine encouraged him to continue writing and performing.

 Burnette released his self-titled first album in 2016 which was warmly received by the independent music blogging community and sync catalogues.
 His track Pale and Blue was featured on The Vinyl Moon’s compilation release entitled Rebirth.
 While lending his talents as a guitar player to artists including Nashville favorites, Matt Stell and Charlotte Leigh, and co-producing the album Show Me Home by Townsend; he released the album Parlor One in late 2019.
 N.Y.C.
 Babe, the first single from that album, was released in summer 2019 and dubbed soon after a “Folk Masterpiece” by Rock The Pigeon.

-Production on a sophmore release was delayed by the Coronavirus epidemic, but is slated to be back on track for a late 2021 release.
+Production on a sophmore release was delayed by the Coronavirus epidemic, but is slated for a mid/late 2024 release.